matiasmicheletto/lorawan-optimizations/bin/readme_gpprs.txt

       - Run the program using the GA method with default configurations and append complete results to "outputs.log" text file.
 Text may contain terminal formatting escape characters, so it is recommended to show results using the "cat" program instead of "less".

 AUTHORS
-   Code was written by Dr. Matias J. Micheletto from CIT-GSJ and supervised by Dr. Rodrigo M. Santos from DIEC-UNS and Dr. Javier Marenco from UTDT.
+   Code was written by Dr. Matias J. Micheletto from CIT-GSJ (CONICET) and supervised by Dr. Rodrigo M. Santos from DIEC (UNS) - ICIC (CONICET) and Dr. Javier Marenco from UTDT.

 REPORTING BUGS
    Guidelines will soon be available at <https://github.com/matiasmicheletto/lorawan-optimizations>.